Dave Collins (baseball): Coaching career

+After playing, Collins was a coach and manager for several teams.
+He was the Cardinals' first base coach in 1991 and 1992.
+He was the Reds' first base coach in 1999 and 2000.
+He had the same job with the Milwaukee Brewers in 2002, then the Colorado Rockies from 2003 to 2006.
+Collins was the first base coach for the Miami Marlins for part of the 2010 season, resigning after manager Fredi Gonzalez was fired.
+In Minor League Baseball (MiLB), Collins managed the Salem Avalanche in 2001 and the Inland Empire 66ers in 2007.

-Collins coached for various MLB organization, and also coached the Inland Empire 66ers in 2007.
-In addition to coaching at the Major and Minor League levels, Collins was also the head coach for Anna High School in Anna, Ohio, from 1992 to 1994.
+At the amateur level, Collins was the head coach for Anna High School in Anna, Ohio, from 1992 to 1994.
 Collins was the head baseball and basketball coach for Lake Orion High School in Lake Orion, Michigan, from 1996 to 1998.
 In 2009, he was assistant coach for the Ontario Blue Jays 18U team.
-In 2018, Collins was an assistant coach at Miami University Hamilton, with focus on outfield and base running.
-As of 2019, Collins is an assistant coach at Indiana University Southeast.
+In 2018, Collins was an assistant coach at Miami University Hamilton, with a focus on outfield and base running.
+In 2020, he became the bench coach at Indiana University Southeast and coached his grandson Connor Kelly.